This page provides practical advice on what to do if you're overseas and experiencing a severe weather incident, or if one approaches.

 - Strength.
-If it's a cyclone or tornado, find out how powerful it is.
-Also, find out how powerful it's expected to be when it makes landfall in your location.
-It may start to weaken on the way, or get stronger.
+Find out how powerful it's expected to be when it makes landfall in your location.
+It may start to weaken on the way or get stronger.

 2. Decide whether to stay or leave

 In other cases, local authorities may issue an official evacuation order.
-If you're on a cruise, the captain may make the decision for all passengers.
+If you're on a cruise, the captain may decide for all passengers.

 - Boat travel and cruises.
 The ship's captain is responsible for passenger safety.
 Follow their instructions.
-They'll make the decision whether to evacuate passengers to shore, outrun the cyclone or weather the storm.
+They'll decide whether to evacuate passengers to shore, outrun the cyclone or weather the storm.

 - Travelling by air.
 You may have difficulty getting flights before the severe weather incident hits.
 Strong winds may ground flights, and many airlines will cancel all incoming flights when severe weather approaches.
-If you intend to fly out, get your tickets quickly or you'll miss out.
+If you intend to fly out, get your tickets quickly, or you might miss out.

 - Travelling by foot.
 If there's a cyclone or tornado, don't try to evacuate the area by foot.
 If you're hiking or trekking in the area as it approaches, get to safety quickly.
 Find somewhere populated, with a shelter, or transport out.
 Otherwise, find somewhere safe to wait it out, away from large bodies of water.